jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_drilldown_disks.md

 ## Disk summary

-Investigate The relationship between physical and logical disks and to view summary information for each disk
+Investigate the relationship between physical and logical disks and view summary information for each disk.

 ### Physical Disks grid
 Shows summary information about the physical disks on the current system.